-The Anker 757 is intended to be used with all kinds of devices, including tech gadgets, power tools, and home appliances.
+The SOLIX F1200 is intended to be used with all kinds of devices, including tech gadgets, power tools, and home appliances.
 These days, almost everything is powered and charged via and USB port.
 Laptops, cameras, drones, and gimbals, can all be powered or charged with this power station.
 It has four 12W USB-A ports for low-power legacy devices and two high-power PD USB Type C ports (60W and 100W) for fast-charging compatible devices.
-The car cigarette lighter socket allows using camping fridges or 12V water boilers.
+The car cigarette lighter socket allows for the use of camping fridges or 12V water boilers.

 The pure sine wave AC output means that you can safely use it with refrigerators, sensitive electronics, power tools, and even medical equipment.